 “The secret to a long life, full of happiness, is good health.” – Unknown

-When asked in a Harvard Medical School survey in 2013, more than 1/3 of the 1,579 Americans asked said that they took supplements “to boost immunity.”
+When asked in a Harvard Medical School survey in 2013, more than 1/3 of the 1,579 Americans asked said that they took supplements “to immune system booster.”

-While science is still struggling to define the idea of “boosting immunity,” most of us seem to have an instinctive understanding of it.
-We agree that “strong immunity” can help us live in good health and fight off diseases.
+While science is still struggling to define the idea of “immune system booster,” most of us seem to have an instinctive understanding of it.
+We agree that “immune system booster” can help us live in good health and fight off diseases.
 As we age, this becomes increasingly difficult.
 According to the Harvard Medical School, “Researchers believe that the aging process somehow leads to a reduction of immune response capability, which in turn contributes to more infections, more inflammatory diseases, and more cancer.”

 The simple things we can do to keep our immunity strong remain timeless; eat plenty of fresh fruits and vegetables, drink in moderation, do not smoke, get regular exercise, and get preventive checkups regularly as appropriate for your age.